top of page

 1. Steam Sterilization (Autoclaving)

-Steam sterilization is the most common and reliable method.
-It uses saturated steam under pressure to kill microorganisms.
-Autoclaves typically operate at 121°C for 15-20 minutes or 134°C for shorter cycles.
+Steam sterilization is the most widely used method for the sterilization of surgical instruments globally.
+It uses saturated steam under pressure to destroy all microorganisms.
+Autoclaves typically operate at 121 degrees Celsius for 15 to 20 minutes or 134 degrees Celsius for shorter cycles.

 Advantages: